ipl-adm/material-dynmap/.github/pull_request_template.md

 #### What changes have you made?

-- Changed this to add/fix this
+- Updated this to add/fix this
-- Changed that to add/fix this
+- Updated that to add/fix this
 - ...

-#### What tests have you updated?
+#### What tests have you completed?

-- Tested this in `examples/...`
+- Tested this in Chrome 91.
-- Tested that in `examples/...`
+- Tested this in Firefox 90.
 - ...

 #### Is there any breaking changes?

 <!-- Fill the following checklist. -->
-- [ ] Yes, I changed the color scheme & documented it.
+- [ ] Yes, I added userscript features & documented it.
-- [ ] No,  I added to the color scheme & documented it.
+- [ ] No,  I added to existing userscript features & documented it.
-- [ ] Yes, I changed existing theme rules.
+- [ ] Yes, I changed existing userscript features.
-- [ ] No,  I added to the existing theme rules.
+- [ ] No,  I fixed existing userscript features.
 - [ ] I don't know.

 #### Anything else worth mentioning?